-Many employers have tuition assistance programs to help cover the costs of professional development opportunities like our localization learning paths so we encourage you to contact the appropriate contact at your organization to see if tuition assistance is available.
+Many employers have tuition assistance programs to help cover the costs of professional development opportunities like our localization learning paths so we encourage you to reach out to the appropriate contact at your organization to see if tuition assistance is available.

 How to Apply